ajramos/cloud-certs/gcp-pcne-cert.md

     NOTE: A VM can only change its service account when it stopped.
 Use gcloud auth list to know the service account that is working in a VM

+- The first rules that matches is the one to be applied
+- Deny action rules override allow action ones when they have the same priority

+## Firewall policies
+- Allow to apply firewall rules to multiple VPC networks in an org
+- It uses tags

 ## Advanced Microsegmentation with Secure Tags

 Google Cloud allows you to implement microsegmentation not only with network tags and service accounts, but also with **secure tags**.
 Secure tags are managed at the organization level and enable more granular and centralized segmentation, especially when used with Cloud Next Generation Firewall (NGFW).